learn-co-curriculum/node-modules-json/README.md

 })
 ```

 The fact that we can access property `data[2].email` tells us that `data` is a JavaScript/Node object and not a JSON string.
-The file has an array that's why we can get its length and access the third item (array is 0-based).
+The file has an array that's why we can get its length and access the third item.
 The items have property `email` among others.

 Okay, we know the code works, but can we do better?
 Do we have to `try` and `parse` for every JSON file.
 It's JavaScript after all.